 EEA and Norway Grants

-The Norwegian State Secretary Jens Frølich Holte signed on behalf of Norway, while the Greek side was represented by Alexis Charitsis, the Alternate Minister for Economy and Development.
-In this video (in English with Norwegian subtitles) they explain what the agreement is about and what the priority areas are.
+Norway and Greece signed a new cooperation agreement under the EEA Grants on 31 October 2017.
+The Norwegian State Secretary Jens Frølich Holte signed on behalf of Norway, while the Greek side was represented by Alexis Charitsis, the Alternate Minister for Economy and Development. €116.7 million have been allocated to a total of 9 programmes and funds in Greece for the coming seven years.
+In the video they explain what the agreement is about and what the priority areas are.

 What are the EEA and Norway Grants?

 The Grants represent the contribution of Norway, Iceland and Liechtenstein to reducing economic and social disparities, and strengthening cooperation with 15 EU countries.
 The basis for the Grants is the EEA Agreement.
 In its essence, the Grants are about working across borders, striving for economic and social growth, and continuously aiming to build a better future.